kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### Celtic symbols

 Mathematics and philosophy share another quality.
 In one of its branches, mathematics is devoted to the study of [knots](https://en.wikipedia.org/wiki/Knot_theory) while [philosophy](https://www.britannica.com/topic/philosophy) generally grapples with the knotty problems of life.
-He thought about the [trefoil knot](https://mathworld.wolfram.com/TrefoilKnot.html), stylized as the Celtic [triquetra](https://en.wikipedia.org/wiki/Triquetra) and its relatives, and their logic-defying symmetry.
+He thought about the [trefoil knot](https://mathworld.wolfram.com/TrefoilKnot.html), stylized as the Celtic [triquetra](https://en.wikipedia.org/wiki/Triquetra) and its relatives, with their logic-defying symmetry.
 Here was something symmetrical, beautiful, engaging, intriguing, mathematical, and philosophical, all at the same time.
 Surely, that would nail the design.

 \begin{figure*}[h]
   \begin{minipage}[b]{0.5\linewidth}